Keght/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Wrote a function that prints the sign of a number.
-We wrote function that computes absolute value of integer We wrote a function printing last digit of number
+We wrote function that computes absolute value of integer We wrote a function printing last digit of number Wrote a function for find sum of integers